learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Objectives

 You will be able to:
-- Build a simple linear max-margin classifier from scratch
+- Build a simple linear Max Margin Classifier from scratch
-- Build a simple soft-margin classifier from scratch
+- Build a simple Soft Margin Classifier from scratch

 ## The Data